up

 Read More

-Homeless Services for Single Adults provides emergency shelter, street outreach, and transitional housing to adults experiencing homelessness.
-All services are housing focused with a goal of connecting adults with permanent housing as quickly as possible by removing barriers such as poor credit, criminal history, limited or no access to behavioral...
+Homeless Services provides emergency shelter, street outreach, diversion services, and transitional housing to households experiencing homelessness.
+All services are focused on housing, with the goal of connecting households to permanent housing as quickly as possible by addressing barriers such as locating affordable housing, limited or no access to behavioral and...

 Read More